HazemSalmani/PIM/README.md

 * Code refactoring.
 * Basic debugging.
 * Deploying the application to a cloud server or platform for users to access and utilize the fake news detection functionality.
+* Integrating Blockchain as a smart contract .

 ![End Banner](Images/Background.png)